Clear-Bible/scripture-recall/README.md

 &nbsp;

 ## Practice Memory Verses
 Learn and maintain memory verses by practicing with an AI.
 Both text and audio chat are supported!
+With AI, when you fail to remember a verse it can give you hints (rather than just looking at the verse).

 Depending on how well you know a verse, the AI will use different memorization techniques to build your memory.
 For example, specifying that you only "kind of know" a verse will prompt the AI to start by using fill-in-the-blanks while is a verse is marked as "I know it!" then the LLM will ask you to recite it from memory.